Falling Rocks

 Historic monument at Wold Cottage, with the cottage at right in the tree line.
 Photo by Martin Goff.

-Historic monument at Wold Cottage, with the cottage at right in the tree line.
+Historic monument at Wold Cottage, with the cottage at right in the tree line

 Photo by Martin Goff